Road closed after one vehicle collision on Harris

-Emergency services have been called to a one-vehicle collision in the Western Isles.
+A male driver has died following a one-vehicle crash in the Western Isles.

-Police have closed the A859 Tarbert to Maraig road at Ardhasaig on Harris.
+Police and fire crews were called to the incident on the A859 Tarbert to Maraig road at Ardhasaig on Harris, shortly after 9am this morning.

-Motorists have been warned it is expected to be closed for a “significant period”.
+The 29-year-old, who was the sole occupant of the vehicle, was pronounced dead at the scene.

+The road remains shut to allow officers to conduct investigations into the cause of the accident.

+“His next of kin have been made aware and our thoughts are with them at this difficult time.

+“Inquiries into the circumstances of the crash are ongoing.
+The road remains closed while we carry out an investigation.”

-A spokesman for the fire service said they received a call at 9.01am and sent two crews from Tarbert and Leverburgh to the scene.
+A spokesman for the fire service said they received a call at 9.01am and sent two appliances from Tarbert and Leverburgh to the scene.

 The crews were stood down at 11.37am.